porsager/postgres/README.md

 })();
 ```

-> Note that if a column name is originally registered as snake_case in the database then to tranform it from camelCase to snake_case when querying, the column camelCase name must be put in `sql('columnName')` as it's done in the above example.
+> Note that if a column name is originally registered as snake_case in the database then to tranform it from camelCase to snake_case when querying or inserting, the column camelCase name must be put in `sql('columnName')` as it's done in the above example.

 ## Listen & notify